fivetran/dbt_apple_store_source/models/docs.md

 {% docs app_version %} The app version of the app that the user is engaging with. {% enddocs %}

-{% docs country %} The country associated with the subscription event metrics or subscription summary metric(s). {% enddocs %}
+{% docs country %} The country associated with the subscription event metrics and subscription summary metric(s).
+This country code maps to ISO-3166 Alpha-2. {% enddocs %}

+{% docs country_code_alpha_2 %} The 2 character ISO-3166 country code. ([Original Source](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)) {% enddocs%}

+{% docs country_code_alpha_3 %} The 3 character ISO-3166 country code. ([Original Source](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)) {% enddocs%}

+{% docs country_code_numeric %} The 3 digit ISO-3166 country code. ([Original Source](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)) {% enddocs%}

+{% docs country_name %} The ISO-3166 English country name. ([Original Source](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)) {% enddocs%}

 {% docs crashes %} The number of recorded crashes experienced (User Opt-In only); a value of 0 indicates there were 0 crash reports or no value from the source report that day. {% enddocs %}